-- For the initial round of competition, each entry must consist of three elements that are submitted:
+- For the initial round of competition, each entry must consist of two elements that are submitted:

 - A completed application (distributed to only those who have registered)

-- A 200 word abstract of the business plan (that may be made publicly available).
+- A 200 word summary of the business plan (that may be made publicly available).

-- The 20 teams that are invited be compete as finalists must submit: a narrative of the business proposal that does not exceed 15 pages, a 200 word abstract of the business plan (that may be made publicly available), and a presentation, prototype, video or other visual representation suitable for your business model**
+- The 20 teams that are invited be compete as finalists must submit: a narrative of the business proposal that does not exceed 15 pages and a presentation, prototype, video or other visual representation suitable for your business model**

 - Teams invited to participate in the announcement of the finalist teams (November 1, 2014, Austin, Texas).
 On November 1, 2014, finalist teams will be paired with mentors

 - Registration for the competition opens June 1, 2014 and continues through September 30, 2014.
 We advise teams to register early.